-13. The Council is invited to take note of the status of exploration work being carried out by the contractors identified herein and to note the periodic reviews of seven plans of work for exploration.
+14. The Council is invited to take note of the status of exploration work being carried out by the contractors identified herein and to note the periodic reviews of seven plans of work for exploration and the pending periodic review of the plan of work for exploration by the Government of India.